National Media and Infocommunications Authority

 The National Media and Infocommunications Authority (Hungarian: Nemzeti Média- és Hírközlési Hatóság) is an independent commission tasked with oversight of media and communication.
 This includes surveillance and regulation of broadcast stations, television, newspapers, and media service providers.
-Additionally it can issue and manage a Broadcast license for any radio systems.

-It was established in 2010 by the Second Orbán Government.
-The Authority is run by a five member media council, with one President and four Members.
-This council is elected by the National Assembly (Hungary) with a two-thirds majority.
+Additionally it can issue and manage a broadcast license for any radio systems.
+It was established in 2010 by the second Orbán government.
+The Authority is run by a five member media council, with one president and four members.
+This council is elected by the National Assembly with a two-thirds majority.
 The Council serves out a nine year term.